teohbenji/50.005-FTP-CLI-app/README.md

 ### Run server and client files

-In two separate shell sessions, run (assuming you're in root project directory):
+In two separate shell sessions, run the server first(assuming you're in root project directory):

 ```
 python3 source/ServerWithoutSecurity.py
 ```

-and:
+and then the client afterwards:

 ```
 python3 source/ClientWithoutSecurity.py